wardota/ansible-simulation/README.md

 # Ansible-Simulation-Simple-Practice

-  A simple practice to simulate Ansible as the automation tool to setup, manage, and control any device in the particular network
+  A simple practice to simulate Ansible as automation tool to setup, manage, and control any device in the particular network

 It is practicing the configuration of automation tools 'Ansible' in a